sivanujan-selvarajah/MovieRecommendation/README.md

 ### Reproducibility Steps
 1. Ensure all dependencies are installed using `requirements.txt`.
-2. Use the provided `.env.example` to configure your environment.
+2. Use the provided `.env_example` to configure your environment.
 3. Follow the installation steps to preprocess data, train the model, and start the API.

 ---